 Open Flames- Any item that produces or utilizes an open flame (e.g. candles, lighters, incense, etc.) are strictly prohibited.

 Exiting a Building-All students are required to exit buildings when a fire alarm is on.

 Students may not bring personal furniture into the residence halls or assigned room.
+This includes but is not limited to beds, futons, arm chairs, couches, large bean bags, and any other large piece of furniture.
 Each apartment/suite/room is fully furnished.
 Furniture provided by the college should not be moved, stacked, or relocated unless authorized.

 Students may not remove college equipment or furniture from its assigned apartment, room, suite, lounge or other areas within a residence hall.
 Unauthorized removal of furniture within a building or from one building to another will be considered misuse.
-Students may be subject to financial sanction, if found misusing furniture.
-Other forms of misappropriation of furniture would be: stacking furniture, burning furniture, moving furniture out of room, vandalism or any other misuse of furniture other than its purpose or intent.
+Students may be subject to financial sanction if they are found misusing furniture.
+Other forms of misappropriation of furniture would be: stacking furniture, burning furniture, moving furniture out of a room, vandalism or any other misuse of furniture other than its purpose or intent.